rcaileff/career_ladders/README.md

 # Why Ugly Markdown?
 Markdown doesn't represent tables / matrices well.
 GFM only supports single line table cells, so they wouldn't work here.
 If you have some suggestions, please, open up an issue, or better yet, submit a PR.

+## Generating Table of Contents (TOC)
+The TOCs in the readme files were generated using doctoc.

+To regenerate the TOCs, run
+'''
+doctoc .
+'''
+in the project directory.
+It recusively scans all .md files and adds TOC.

+To install doctoc, run
+'''
+npm install -g doctoc
+'''

+For more details, visit the doctoc git repo: https://github.com/thlorenz/doctoc.

 # Feedback
 Feedback is welcome.
 Feel free to ping [Griffin Caprio](http://www.twitter.com/gcaprio) with questions or comments.